Morocco: Risk Assessment

 Business Climate Rating

-- Favorable geographical position, close to the European market
+- Favorable geographical location, close to the European market

-- Strategy to move to high-end market and diversify industrial production
+- Strategy to move to high-end markets and diversify industrial production

 - Political stability and commitment to reform

 - Growing integration in the African market

-- Economy highly dependent on the performances of the agricultural sector and the European Union
+- Economy highly dependent on the performance of the agricultural sector (14% of GDP and 40% of the population) and, therefore, on the climate and water availability, as well as on the European Union

 - Weak productivity and low competitiveness